$5K to Retirement In 9 Years: Year 7 “The Goldilocks Zone”

 Back on the work front, things are still going well.
 So well in fact that I had the time and brain space to start tackling my biggest issue: Work/life balance.
 Client service isn’t built on ‘hard skills’ like programming, for example.
 People thrive in this career by being organized, social and available.
 The first two items I didn’t have an issue with (though the social part did pain my introverted nature), but the constant availability has always been a problem for me.

-It was the opposite of the school schedule I’ve described in previous posts (like the below).
+It was the opposite of the school schedule I described in the post below.
 There were no set hours or deliverables and there was no off button.
 Work was a constant in my life whether I was actively doing it or just thinking about it.

 I had bought into the expectation that I need to always be available, be able to respond to an urgent question from another country in the middle of the night, and be able to drop everything and visit a client on short notice.